 Businesses depend on protecting confidential information to establish a reputation of dependability in the market and build trusting relationships with their customers and clients.
-However, the lack of training and insight about password protection can prevent firms from optimizing their cybersecurity.
+However, lacking training and insight about password protection can prevent firms from optimizing their cybersecurity.

 The Verizon Data Breach Investigations Report revealed that compromised passwords cause 81% of breaches via hacking.
-Most employees and individuals curate their credentials by choosing familiar passwords, such as birthdays, pet names, phone numbers, etc. Guessable passwords enable hackers to access confidential files easily.
+Most employees and individuals curate their credentials by choosing familiar passwords using personal information, such as birthdays, pet names, phone numbers, etc. Guessable passwords enable hackers to access confidential files easily.

 However, technical issues are not the only factors that lead to a compromised password.
 Research shows that 98% of cyberattacks in 2021 were courtesy of social engineering, the psychological manipulation carried out to extract confidential information.
 Moreover, new employees at a firm are more at-risk for socially engineered cyberattacks, as 60% of IT experts deem recruits to be a vulnerability in data protection.